Ishitagoyal18/WiDS-2024/Week1/README.md

 1. **NumPy assignment** : You will be given a series of tasks to complete in the NumPy_Assignment.py file.
 Each task will involve using Numpy functions to perform specific operations on the given data.
 Read the comments in the script for instructions on each task.

-2. **Matplotlib and pandas** : You are given three exercises which will warmup you plotting skills.
+2. **Matplotlib and pandas** : This assignment evaluates your fundamental skills in data visualization using Matplotlib and Pandas.

 3. **Gradient descent** :In this task, you are given a mathematical function, and your goal is to find its minimum using the gradient descent optimization algorithm.
 Gradient descent is an iterative optimization algorithm commonly used for finding the minimum of a function.
 This is a very fun assignment which gives you the idea of gradient descent in depth.
 Search about this method and learn to solve this.
 In case you have any doubts you can always contact us!

 # Resources